JeongjinLee88/extlinpred/README.md

 * recentData.Rdata: contains a NO2 dataset for 2016-2020 when four stations are observed and no observation is taken at Alexandria.
 * NewDat.Rdata: contains a dataset from 'NewData.Rdata' with Pareto margins added.

-####  Industry portfolios
+####  UK precipitation

-* negPf_train.Rdata: contains a training set with Pareto margins added.
-* negPf_test.Rdata: contains a test set with Pareto margins added.
-* N_train.Rdata: contains a training set with Gaussian margins added.
-* N_test.Rdata: contains a test set with Gaussian margins added.
+* cumbriaLanc.RData: contains cleaned daily precipitation data across the Cumbria and Lancahsire regions.
-* CP_coal.Rdata, CP_paper.Rdata, CP_beer.Rdata: contains saved angles and angular masses obtained from the decomposition of the prediction TPDM estimate in a training set for each sector.
+* CP_prcp_final.Rdata: contains saved angles and angular masses obtained from the decomposition of the prediction TPDM estimate in a training set.

-CPfactor.R implements completely positive decomposition to obtain multiple $2 \times q$ nonnegative matrices $C^{(0)}$.
+CPfactor.R implements completely positive decomposition to obtain multiple $2 \times q$ nonnegative matrices $C$.
 The computational time depends on the dimension of q* and the number of iterations in a for loop.
 By default, we choose q* to be 10 and set the number of iterations to 5000 until the algorithm converges.
 This function takes approximately 2-3 minutes to obtain about 500 angles and angular masses.
 If users want to skip this function, you can directly use the corresponding Rdata files to reproduce the results.